 Ozverir, I. & Herrington, J. (2012) Task-based authentic learning activities in computer assisted foreign language learning.
-In: 27th Annual Research Forum (Western Australian Institute for Educational Research Inc) Transforming practice: The value of educational research, 11 August 2012, University of Notre Dame, Fremantle, Western Australia.
+In: 27th Annual Research Forum - Transforming practice: The value of educational research, University of Notre Dame, Australia.
+(Link)

 Ozverir, I. (2010).
 Situated cognition and its relationship to task-based language teaching.
 XIV World congress of comparative education societies.
 Boğaziçi University, İstanbul.